Teeenoob/themes/README.md

-Please notify me if you gonna update this for me.
+# Gradient Direct Messages and Gradient Member List are discontinued.

-Gradient Direct Messages and Gradient Member List are discontinued.
+- if you got updated version, please make a pull request

 ## Snippets